raganwald/braythwayt.com/index.md

 > At either end of the educational spectrum, there lies a Hacker Class.

 Reg &ldquo;raganwald&rdquo; Braithwaite is proof that somewhere, a combinatory forest is missing its Idiot Bird.
 His interests include constructing surreal numbers, deconstructing hopelessly egocentric nulls, and celebrating the joy of programming.
-He is the author of [JavaScript Allongé](https://leanpub.com/javascriptallongesix), [CoffeeScript Ristretto](https://leanpub.com/coffeescript-ristretto) and [raganwald.com](http://raganwald.com).
-He develops user experiences at [PagerDuty](https://pagerduty.com).
+He is the author of [JavaScript Allongé](https://leanpub.com/javascriptallongesix), [CoffeeScript Ristretto](https://leanpub.com/coffeescript-ristretto) and the programming-specific [raganwald.com](http://raganwald.com).
+He has shipped with [PagerDuty](https://pagerduty.com), [GitHub](https://githiub.com), Unspace, KL Group/Sitraka, and others.
+This is his space for words and presentations that are not code-centric.

 ---